Probing topological Floquet states in graphene with ultrafast terahertz scanning tunneling microscopy: Results

 Let us now discuss how to choose the ribbon geometry to enable Floquet QPI.
 We make use of the finite inter-edge coupling by simulating an interferometric device where the ribbon is restricted by a hard-wall potential of energetic height $V_\mathrm{\infty} = 10^7~\mathrm{eV}$ at the ends along the $x$ direction, see Fig.~\ref{fig:4-QPI} b).
 Unlike well separated and thereby topologically protected edge states in wide ribbons, the coupled edge states can backscatter at the hard walls and thereby form standing wave interference patterns.
-This setup serves as a simplified model for more realistic experimental configurations where the backscattering is for example induced by geometric kinks along the edge \cite{stuhler_effective_2022}.
+This setup serves as a simplified model for more realistic experimental configurations.
+The proposed principle is not tied to the specific, computationally motivated drive parameters or ribbon dimensions used here.
+More realistic implementations could use larger graphene samples in which edge states remain well localized but acquire a controlled weak coupling in engineered slit, constriction, or interferometer geometries, as discussed in Ref.~\cite{stuhler_effective_2022}.
+In such devices, backscattering can be introduced, for example, by geometric kinks or terminations along the edge \cite{stuhler_effective_2022}.
+Here the backscattering is for example induced by geometric kinks along the edge \cite{stuhler_effective_2022}.
 We use a Floquet T-matrix formalism (see.
 Appendix \ref{appx:B}) to calculate the Floquet LDOS correction $\delta \bar{\mathcal{A}}_{\vec r}(\varepsilon)$ due to the hard walls.
 The resulting spatial distribution is plotted in Fig.~\ref{fig:4-QPI} c) for an exemplary energy $\varepsilon=0.7$ eV, featuring a distinct quasiparticle interference pattern.

 We then vary $\varepsilon$ and compute the energy-resolved QPI amplitude $\Pi_{ q_x}(\varepsilon) = \vert \langle \mathcal F_x [\delta \bar {\mathcal A}_{\vec r}(\varepsilon)]\rangle_y \vert$ as the Fourier transform of the standing-wave Floquet LDOS modulation with respect to $x$, averaged along $y$.
 The QPI maps in Fig.~\ref{fig:4-QPI} d) and the zoom-in Fig.~\ref{fig:4-QPI} e) show the scattering intensity $\Pi_{ q_x}(\varepsilon) $ as a function of energy and momentum transfer $q_{ x}$.
 Clearly, for a given energy, $\Pi_{q_x}(\varepsilon)$ shows peaks at dominant scattering wave vectors (as illustrated by the example scattering vector $q_x$ in Fig.~\ref{fig:4-QPI} a)).
 In conventional QPI, these are typically wave vectors connecting states on equi-energy contours at energy $\varepsilon$ (or Fermi-surface nesting vectors for $\varepsilon=E_\mathrm{F}$).
 For the one-dimensional ribbon band structure, the contours reduce to discrete momentum points, so that scattering occurs between momentum points rather than extended surfaces.